Humanitarian crisis in Lebanon as civilians flee Israel airstrikes

 The head of the United Nations High Commissioner for Refugees (UNHCR), Filippo Grandi, arrived in Lebanon on Saturday in an effort to express solidarity and bring awareness to alleged breaches of humanitarian law that include Israel’s targeting of medical facilities and displacement of civilians.

-Imran Riza, the UN humanitarian coordinator in Lebanon, expressed serious concerns about the effects of the airstrikes on health care services, reporting that there has been a disturbing increase in assaults on medical facilities in Lebanon in recent days.
+Imran Riza, the UN humanitarian coordinator in Lebanon, expressed serious concern about the effects of the airstrikes on health care services, reporting that there has been a disturbing increase in assaults on medical facilities in Lebanon in recent days.

 Israeli airstrikes in Lebanon have also forced tens of thousands of families, both Lebanese and Syrian, to flee to Syria in search of safety.
 The UNHCR emphasized the need to protect civilians in accordance with international law.